jomorais/simple-rest-api/README.md

 }
 ```

-:rewind: - when is already a device with this serial_number:
+- when is already a device with this serial_number:

 ```json
 {